Psychological injury: Diagnosis and treatment

 Psychologists and psychiatrists are those professionals typically qualified by their regulating or licensing bodies or boards to diagnose and treat psychological injuries.
-Psychologists are trained in the study of behavior and its assessment, diagnosis, and treatment.
-Many psychological tests are limited in their use to psychologists, as psychiatrists are unlikely receive substantial training in test administration and interpretation.
+Psychologists are trained in the study of behavior, including its assessment, diagnosis, and treatment.
+Many psychological tests are primarily administered by psychologists, as psychiatrists typically receive limited training in test administration and interpretation.
 However, being medical professionals, psychiatrists have skills and a knowledge base not typically available to psychologists.
 The Diagnostic and Statistical Manual of Mental Disorders—now in its fourth edition (DSM-IV-TR, American Psychiatric Association, 2000)—will soon be updated by a fifth edition slated for publication in 2013 (see Young and First, 2010, for a critique).
 This Manual is prepared under the aegis of the American Psychiatric Association, but psychologists contribute to this process by participating in its working groups.

 Rehabilitation and other clinical psychologists—such as trauma psychologists—may be in professional contact with injured survivors at the onset injury, shortly thereafter, and throughout the course of recovery, such that these professionals, too, need to know about the legal ramifications of the field.
 They may employ cognitive behavioral approaches to help their patients deal with any physical injuries, pain experience, PTSD, mood, and effects of their brain injuries (Young, 2008b).
 They may assist the families of the injured, including spouses and children.
 They typically adopt a systems approach, working as part of rehabilitative teams.
 Their hardest cases occur when there is a death in the family as a result of the event for which legal action is involved and therapy is needed.
 These clinical, rehabilitation, and trauma psychologists refer to treatment guidelines in preparing their treatment plans, and attempt to keep their practices evidence-based when feasible.